galvez/vue-stator/README.md

 }
 ```

-The first parameter is the context (which can be a Vue.js instance or the Nuxt.js
+The first argument is the local module context, the store object itself (and root state/getters/actions) is accessible
-context object).
-You can use it to access the global `$state`, `$actions` and
+from the `this` value within the action.
+This means that if you need to access the
-`$getters`, and in the case of Nuxt.js, also everything in its own context.
+global `$state`, `$actions` or `$getters` you can access them using eg `this.$state`

 ## Unified state and modularization